lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 # Javascript Reference

-This document presents the Odoo Javascript framework.
+This document presents the Konvergo ERP Javascript framework.
 This framework is not a large application in term of lines of code, but it is quite generic, because it is basically a machine to turn a declarative interface description into a live application, able to interact with every model and records in the